Andrew Vaughn Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.14 team ERA that ranks 15th across all MLB pitching staffs.
+- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.10).

 © 2023 Data Skrive.
 All rights reserved.